Security-Onion-Solutions/securityonion-docs/kibana.rst

     sudo mkdir -p /nsm/kibana/plugins

-Download your desired plugin to ``/nsm/kibana/plugins``.
+Download your desired plugin and decompress it to ``/nsm/kibana/plugins``.
 For example:

 ::